-Wise home-buying never changes: It's about figuring out what you can afford, how much you can put into a down payment and then sticking to your plan.
+It's all about figuring out what you can afford — based on how much you can reasonably borrow and the amount you have for a down payment — and then sticking to that budget.

 Maximum housing costs

 We calculated how the 28% rule works out for various incomes.
-If you have one of the below incomes, here's the maximum you should spend.
+If you have one of the incomes below, here's the maximum you should spend.

 |Annual income||Monthly housing limit|

-The first half works like this: Your monthly housing costs, which include mortgage, insurance, property taxes and condo or association fees, shouldn't exceed 28% of your monthly gross income.
+- Monthly housing costs, which include mortgage payments, insurance, property taxes and condo or association fees, shouldn't exceed 28% of your monthly gross income.